-▶ In order to hear the sound, click on the first of the 5 "Mixer" switches.
+• So as to hear the sound, click on the first of the 5 blue "Mixer" switches.
 This activates the signal coming from the first oscillator.

 You will notice that the sound is particularly linear and without life.

 The sawtooth signal from the first oscillator goes through a filter where the cut-off frequency is set to the maximum.